 Most of the features of Property Inspector are unusual because they are difficult to do in LabVIEW.
 Many of the features are remarkable, because they are impossible in LabVIEW!
-Here is a list of functions that are impossible in LabVIEW, but easily performed in Property Inspector.

 Many Vis are used repeatedly throughout the project.
 You can see the number of callers by selecting the VI in the project, right-clicking and selecting Find -> Callers.
 To get the callers for all Vis, this process would have to be repeated for each VI.
 Property Inspector displays the number of callers and can sort this value to highlight the largest numbers.
 You can also instantly select all the callers for multiple VIs using Select Callers (up to 100 selected).

 When using pre-allocated, re-entrant clones each clone occupies its own memory space and since 2013 is assigned a unique numeric code.
 Common questions might include how many clones are there?
 Which Vis have the most clones?
 Although it is possible to count the clones by using the View -> Browse Relationships -> Reentrant Items menu, this is not practical.
 LabVIEW cannot identify which VIs are reentrant or pre-allocated.
 You would have to open each VI and browse 3 levels of the menu to see how many clones there are.
 This may also require scrolling down over 10 pages to get the final count of one VI.
 Property Inspector displays the number clones and can sort this value for all VIs to highlight the largest numbers.

 When working on a large project, sometimes there is a need to find something specific in a large group of VIs.
 LabVIEW can search the entire project or just selected VIs, but the selection is a small window of all VIs in the project.
 Imagine you could perform a set of name, path or type searches to narrow the group, and then run a very simple script to search or edit the results.
 Using the VI Script template or VI Analyzer code, unlimited custom search and edits are available with very little programming.
-Sample Scripts

 With the exception of the LLB Manager, LabVIEW cannot display the date last modified of any object in the project.
 Property Inspector shows the date for all VIs, controls, libraries, classes, documents, LLBs, folders and most virtual folders.
 Yes, PI3 can display the date of the LLBs, folders and many of the virtual folders.
 If the virtual folder matches a name of an existing folder at the same hierarchy location, that date is displayed.